hideyukiinada/od/README.md

 ### Actually tag photos
+Using labelImg was straightforward, but it took a long time to go through.
+I annotated 707 files with Pascal VOC format.
+(I went through 749 images and some of the images did not have any dogs, and I also annotated 3 images with the text format by mistake.)

 ## Step 7.
 Train the model.
 I wasn't able to locate train.py at the object_detection directory where others listed in their articles.